Dev-Sufiyan/Dev.Template.WebApi/Dev.Template.Migrations.SqlServer/README.md

-# Entity Framework Migration and Database Update ???
+# Entity Framework Migration and Database Update 🛠️

 This document provides instructions for generating EF migrations and updating the database.

-## Prerequisites ??
+## Prerequisites ⚙️

-Ensure that you are in the `Dev.Template.WebApi` directory before running the commands.
+Ensure that you are in the `Genie.Counter.WebApi` directory before running the commands.

-### Connection String Configuration ??
+### Connection String Configuration 🔗

 Before running the commands, make sure to set up the connection string in your `appsettings.{environment}.json` based on your environment.
 Here is an example connection string configuration: